-We also evaluate the numerical efficiency of \textit{p}-BnB on randomly generated instances for two different solution methods for the \textit{p}-Lagrangian relaxation.
+Our subsequent contribution involves the evaluation of the numerical efficiency of \textit{p}-BnB on randomly generated instances considering two different solution methods for the dual problem stemming from \textit{p}-Lagrangian relaxation.
 The first one is the Frank-Wolfe Progressive Hedging (FWPH) method, originally presented in \cite{FW_PH_2018}.
-The FWPH is an enhancement of the classic progressive hedging method \cite{rockafellar1991scenarios} with convergence guarantees to the optimal dual value of \textit{p}-Lagrangian relaxation.
-The other solution method for dual problems tested is \textit{p}-BnB is the proximal bundle method \citep{oliveira2014bundle, kim2022scalable}.
-The proximal bundle method relies on the classic bundle method \citep{lemarechal1974algorithm} but involves a proximal term restricting the space of candidate solutions \cite{doi:10.1137/S1052623498342186}.
+The classic progressive hedging \cite{rockafellar1991scenarios} method is proved to converge to the solution of the deterministic equivalent of a two-stage stochastic programming if such a point exists and the problem is convex.
+However, there is no guarantee of convergence in case the primary problem is mixed-integer, hence non-convex.
+In contrast, the FWPH is an enhancement of the classic progressive hedging method with convergence guarantees even in the presence of mixed-integer variables.
+That is, FWPH guarantees convergence to the optimal dual value of \textit{p}-Lagrangian relaxation.
+The other solution method for dual problems tested in \textit{p}-BnB is the proximal bundle method \citep{oliveira2014bundle, kim2022scalable}.
+The proximal bundle method relies on the classic bundle method \citep{lemarechal1974algorithm} but involves regularisation of the dual space search allowing for fewer iterations until convergence \cite{kim2022scalable}.

-The first step of the proposed \textit{p}-BnB method involves the construction of the mixed-integer relaxation of the primal RDEM problem \eqref{eq: RDEM} by means of employing the RNMDT technique described in Section \ref{sec:RNMDT}.
+The first step of the proposed \textit{p}-BnB method involves the construction of the mixed-integer relaxation of the primal non-convex RDEM problem \eqref{eq: RDEM} by means of employing the RNMDT technique described in Section \ref{sec:RNMDT} to relax all quadratic terms.
 Next, we apply a Lagrangian duality-based branch-and-bound method reviewed in Section \ref{sec:dual_bnb}.
-To solve the sub-problems within the branch-and-bound search, we consider the FWPH method discussed in Section \ref{sec: FWPH} and the proximal bundle method presented in Section \ref{sec: bundle_method}.
-It is worth mentioning that it is the first time the efficiency of the FWPH method is assessed within a Lagrangian duality-based branch-and-bound framework.
+The method involves the composition of branch-and-bound strategies and dual decomposition.
+Subsequently, each branching tree node is represented by an assembly of decomposable dual sub-problems.
+To solve the dual sub-problems within the branch-and-bound search, we consider the FWPH method discussed in Section \ref{sec: FWPH} and the proximal bundle method presented in Section \ref{sec: bundle_method}.
+To the best of our knowledge, this is the first time the efficiency of the FWPH method has been assessed within a Lagrangian duality-based branch-and-bound framework.
 The proposed method was tested on randomly generated instances, and the results of the numerical experiments are presented in Section \ref{sec:numerical experiments}.
 Finally, in Section \ref{sec:conclusion}, we provide conclusions and directions for further research.